Skip to content

 A generator of dicts loaded via orjson

-Source code in anystore/io.py
+Source code in anystore/io/read.py

-def smart_stream_data(uri: Uri, input_format: Formats, **kwargs: Any) -> SDictGenerator:
+def smart_stream_data(uri: Uri, input_format: str, **kwargs: Any) -> SDictGenerator:

 """